 I have wanted a Victorian Parasol to wear with my Victorian and Civil War costumes for a long time.
 Ready made lace parasols can be quite expensive.
-Cheaper “costume” quality parasols are OK but often have very short handles making them uncomfortable to hold up for any length of time.
+Cheaper “costume” quality parasols are OK, but often have very short handles, making them uncomfortable to hold up for any length of time.
 The Carriage parasol has a long handle and smaller width than traditional parasols.
 They are a perfect blend of size, length and fashion:

 “Parasols for carriage rides were generally smaller than those for walking.
 Some models even came complete with a flask in the handle for the benefit of travelers.
 Towards the end of the 19th century, covers of chiffon and fancy silk on very long sticks became the fashion.
 Ladies carried their umbrellas closed more than open, and gentleman carried theirs tightly furled to resemble a walking stick. ” www.literary-liaisons.com

-Since I couldn’t find a ready made carriage parasol to buy I set out to make one.
+Since I couldn’t find a ready made carriage parasol to buy, I set out to make one.

 These are not very sturdy for vigorous use.
-Since I only plan on using it two or so times a year as an accessory durability doesn’t matter.
-And since I was going to cover it with nice lace and trim the Nylon cover wasn’t important either.
+Since I only plan on using it two or so times a year as an accessory, durability doesn’t matter.
+And since I was going to cover it with nice lace and trim, the Nylon cover wasn’t important either.
 What is nice about this Parasol is the wood handle.
-I would have drawn the line at plastic but the wood handle is more authentic.
+I would have drawn the line at plastic, but at least the wood handle is more authentic.

-You will need 1 yard of lace (or any material your like with a bit of stretch/drape to it) and 2 yards of trim to go around the entire edge of the parasol.
+You will need 1 yard of lace (or any material you like with a bit of stretch/drape to it) and 2 yards of trim to go around the entire edge of the parasol.
 Add 6 inches more if you want an accent on the top.

 The lace I chose had a pretty finished edge to it so I cut that off and pinned it on over the lace overlay with a band of ivory trim to cover the cut edge of the lace trim.
 I pinned it all in place and then hand stitched it to the Nylon.
 The one thing that was odd about this is that I used ivory thread to stitch everything in place.
-On the underside of the Parasol you can see my ivory thread against the black Nylon.
+On the underside of the Parasol, you can see my ivory thread against the black Nylon.
 Next time I think I’ll use black thread and keep my stitches hidden in the ivory trim.

-Step 5: Take a bit of lace trim and run a gather stitch along the edge.
+Step 5: Take a bit of lace trim and run a gathering stitch along the edge.
 Pull the gathers in so it makes a circle and place around the Parasol tip.
 Stitch the trim in place.